Displaying items by tag: Charleston wedding playlist

 Modern brides and grooms getting married in Charleston in 2018 might just be trending away from a lot of the normal overplayed wedding standards you've come to expect at any and all weddings.
 Your first dance song is one of the most special moments of your entire wedding day and the song that you choose should be romantic and set the stage for what will be the most memorable night of your lives.
 In a future blog post, I was going to spotlight some of the wedding standards and classics that will likely live on forever at Charleston weddings.
 While some of those are still used for first dances, and most likely will continue to be used for the foreseeable future, more and more couples are looking to "wow" their guests with something different when they take to the dance floor for their first dance.
 Trust me, you will want to read on with this post.
 There are some awesome songs on this list.

 When it comes to 80s music at your Charleston wedding, you normally see a lot of the pop artists get added into a couple's playlist.
 The more fun pop artists like Cyndi Lauper, Michael Jackson, George Michael, Huey Lewis, Prince, and Culture Club created some of the most iconic pop songs.
 The lines were always a bit blurred throughout the 80s as to what defined "alternative" music.
 Alternative music had a different sound, and at times, a bit of an edge.
 Back in the latter part of the 80s, "alternative" became more of a defined genre as shows like "120 Minutes" popped up on MTV and showcased the bands you did not hear on Top 40 radio.
 Then, as the 90s began, there were more and more radio stations that signed on the air whose focus was solely "alternative music".
 When I was in high school back in the latter part of the 80s, most of the bands you'll see on this playlist were considered "underground", and there was a bit of a Goth clique at my high school who were really into this type of music.
 As I have stated in all of my blog posts, the music that you decide that you would like to add to your Charleston wedding DJ playlist should clearly define your musical tastes.
-This 80s Alternative and Synth Cocktail Hour is just one of the many countless playlist ideas that you can consider for your wedding.
-Ok, let's begin the time warp journey back to the days of big hair and at times, black nail polish and lipstick.
-Turn up your speakers now.

 Whether you are downtown on the water at the Historic Rice Mill, over on the other side of the river in Mt Pleasant at Harborside East, or right on the ocean having your ceremony on Seabrook Island, the soundtrack to your amazing day will make whichever beautiful wedding venue you choose and its scenery even better.
 Your wedding day should be one of the happiest days for you, your family, and your guests.
 There are numerous ways to ensure this is the case, but one of the top ways you can make this happen and have fun and happiness on your wedding day is great music, but not just great "tunes", but music that has an overall "happy-go-lucky" vibe to it.
 They do say laughter is contagious, so why not create a playlist for your cocktail hour that breaks the ice for your guests after your wedding ceremony.
 Music that picks you up and makes you feel good and smile.
 When you sit down with your Charleston wedding DJ, let them know you want a cocktail hour playlist that gets people happy and primed for a night of dancing later in the evening.